Starting a Business

 “I need an LLC to get a business card.”

 Not necessarily.
-Many business credit cards are available to sole proprietors, freelancers, and side hustlers even without a registered corporation.
+Many business credit cards are available to sole proprietors, freelancers, and side hustlers even without a registered company.
 You can often apply using your Social Insurance Number (SIN) or Social Security Number (SSN) and later update it with your EIN once incorporated.

 “Personal cards have better perks.”